 The Auglaize County Village of Minster celebrates this heritage by hosting an annual Oktoberfest.
 As the region’s largest German heritage festival, the Oktoberfest attracts more than 60,000 people each year for an enjoyable weekend of wonderful German food, music, and dancing.
 It is rated as one of the best Oktoberfest celebrations in the nation.
 However, for the people of Minster, the festival is just not an event; it’s a feeling, a spirit, a happy mood that conveys the warmth and friendliness of the community.

-This year’s 40th annual Minster Oktoberfest takes place October 2-4.
+The annual Minster Oktoberfest takes place in early October.
 From singing and dancing to the taste of hearty German foods, this event provides a fun filled time for all.
 Topping the list of free entertainment this year includes popular bands such as Sorgenbrecher, The Klaberheads, Autobahn and Cincinnati Schnapps.

 Mark your calendar, come out to the festival and watch the spectacular gala parade featuring colorful floats and marching bands.
 Take part in the beer tray relay, the 10K run, and a number of other games and contests.
 Whether or not you share the German heritage, we’re sure you’ll find yourself doing the Chicken Dance before the evening is over.
 For more information, check out the Minster Oktoberfest website for a complete schedule of events.
 We’re sure you’ll agree: When it comes to having a great time the Minster Oktoberfest ist wunderbar!